vyvidhi342006-art/Jee-eligibility-checker/README.md

 # Jee-eligibility-checker
-Python project to check JEE Advanced eligibility based on category and percentilePython project to check JEE Advanced eligibility based on category and percentile
+Python project to check JEE Advanced eligibility based on category and percentile .